ga4gh/vrs/docs/source/appendices/design_decisions.rst

 meanings and they are often used interchangeably.
 However, the VR contributors believe that it is essential to distinguish the state of the sequence from the change between states of a sequence.
-It is imperative that precise terms are used when modeling data.
+It is imperative that precise terms are used when modelling data.
 Therefore, within VR, Allele refers to a state and "variant" refers to the change from one Allele to another.